Auto Layout Basics

 After “updating constraints”, you should check to see if the system

-modified your constraints in the a sensible way since sometimes
+modified your constraints in a sensible way since sometimes

 constraints will be updated in a way you did not intend.
 In particular,